FullEnrich vs. Clay Comparison

 • Data Credits purchase the actual data from Clay's marketplace providers and roll over within caps.

 CRM integrations require the $446/month Growth plan.
-On top of this, variable-price AI models charge based on actual token consumption, with Clay withholding estimated credits upfront and reconciling after execution — adding another layer of cost uncertainty.
+On top of this, variable-price AI models charge based on actual token consumption, with Clay withholding estimated credits upfront and reconciling after execution -- adding another layer of cost uncertainty.
+In practice, RevOps teams report that a 5-provider enrichment workflow costs approximately $0.07-0.08 per credit, with typical setups consuming 15 credits per contact.
+Clay charges no per-seat fees, but the implicit cost is the GTM Engineer salary ($160K median) or agency fees needed to operate it effectively.

-ZoomInfo Lite offers a permanent free tier with 10 monthly export credits and access to the B2B database, Chrome extension, and website visitor tracking, a genuine way to test the data before committing.
+ZoomInfo is free to start with consumption credits based on usage.
+Plans scale with capability -- the entry point is ZoomInfo Lite, a permanent free tier with 10 monthly export credits and access to the B2B database, Chrome extension, and website visitor tracking.
+A genuine way to test the data before committing.

 The pricing reflects different scopes.
 FullEnrich prices contact enrichment.
 Clay prices workflow access.
 ZoomInfo prices a full intelligence and execution platform.
-The question is which problem you're solving.
+The question is which problem you are solving.

 The learning curve reflects each platform's philosophy